 Set within a narrow valley characterized by thickly wooded pine trees, the camping site allowed us to set up a shelter that would effectively protect us from the raging wind while ensuring we always had a never-ending supply of firewood for our fires.
 Even before we drove there, a fine crust of ice had coated the top of our van; a clear sign from nature warning us to head back home.

 But we weren’t concerned.
 Over the years, we had become quite versed in the joyful art of winter camping.
-We set up camp beside a fast-flowing river then proceeded to make an outside fire while chopping wood in readiness for the nighttime cold.
+We set up camp beside a fast-flowing river, then proceeded to make an outside fire while chopping wood in readiness for the nighttime cold.

 When it got dark, we all gathered around the warm glow of the campfire.
 And as the wind strengthened and whistled through the top of the trees surrounding our campsite, we did everything possible to keep our spirits up.
-The toasted marshmallows and the whiskey (for the adults) certainly made things more tolerable.
+The toasted marshmallows and the whisky (for the adults) certainly made things more tolerable.

-When the wind became too strong, we retreated to the tent where we brewed tea on the stove and read stories.
+When the wind became too strong, we retreated to the tent, where we brewed tea on the stove and read stories.
 As the weather became colder, it only served to amplify the snugness within our tent.
-Now tell me would this experience have been as good any other time of the year?
+Now tell me, would this experience have been as good any other time of the year?

 Only in winter do you get to truly appreciate warm weather and shelter.
 That’s why it is so important to prepare adequately before you head out.
 You need to be armed with all the right gear that will ensure both your comfort and security while camping.

 So if you are thinking about winter camping, here are some things you shouldn’t forget:

 If you are sleeping outside during winter for more than one day, you will need to bring a small axe or hatchet with you.
 The axe will come in handy when chopping down wood for building your fire or reinforcing your shelter/campsite.
 If anything should attack you while you are out there, you can also use your axe for defending yourself.